Oduanir/tidaloader/README.md

 # Tidaloader

-A modern, full-stack application for downloading high-quality music from Tidal.
-Features intelligent playlist generation via ListenBrainz/Troi, automatic metadata tagging, lyrics synchronization, and efficient queue management.
+A full-stack web application for downloading high-quality music from Tidal with intelligent playlist generation via ListenBrainz/Troi integration.
+Features automatic metadata tagging, lyrics fetching, and organized file management.

+Heavy inspired from https://github.com/uimaxbai/tidal-ui and using https://github.com/sachinsenal0x64/hifi

+> [!IMPORTANT]
+>
-> [!WARNING]
+> # Project Terms

-> **Educational Use Only**: This project is for educational and personal use.
-Valid Tidal subscription required.
-Do not use for piracy.
+- We do not encourage piracy.
+This project is made purely for educational and personal use.
+  If you somehow download copyrighted content, you are solely responsible for complying with the relevant laws in your country.

+- The Tidaloader Project assumes no responsibility for any misuse or legal violations arising from the use of this project.

+- This project does not claim ownership of any music or audio content.
+All rights remain with their respective copyright holders.
+Users are **encouraged** to support artists and rights owners by maintaining a valid Tidal subscription.
+Tidaloader serves solely as a downloading interface for personal, non-commercial use.

 ## Screenshots